hneels/pure-training/README.md

 -Strength Progress: this page allows a client to see their progress over time on any given Exercise.
 Clicking this displays a list of all Exercises, limited to those the client has ever actually performed Setgroups of.
 Upon clicking any exercise in the list, the div expands to show the history (reverse chronological order) of all Sets of that exercise the client has ever done.
 Upon clicking another exercise, that table is hidden and the information for the new exercise is displayed.
 All of this information is fetched with javascript, without ever reloading the page.
 This page is rendered by the following files: "clientprogress.html", "static/train/clientprogress.js"

+### Unauthenticated Views
 The only pages that are visible to users who are not logged in are the login page (rendered by "login.html"), logout page ("logout.html"), and register page ("register.html").
 All of these pages are designed to mimic the look of a professional website, with images advertising the company gym.
 Additionally, the Error page (rendered by "error.html") is displayed anytime a request malfunctions--for example if a trainer somehow tries to access or edit a Workout Session that does not exist.

+### Responsive Design
 Additionally, the site is mobile-responsive, designed using Bootstrap.
 Many aspects of the page, including the top nav-bar and columns, automatically resize or change their layout depending on the size of the viewport.
 Professional-looking styling has been added using Bootstrap and CSS ("static/train/styles.css")

+### Summary
-This project is far more complex than any other in the CS50 Web course, containing multiple complex interrelated models, 20 different HTML templates, eight javascript files to reduce redundancy and reloading of pages, 26 functions in the "views.py" file including 11 API routes for javascript requests.
+This is the most complex project I have designed as of April 2021, containing multiple complex interrelated models, 20 different HTML templates, eight javascript files to reduce redundancy and reloading of pages, 26 functions in the "views.py" file including 11 API endpoints for javascript requests.
 Moreover, this application was designed to be practically useful for a real small business, with great attention to features that would make the site practical and functional for real users.
 Currently, you can run this application by typing "python manage.py runserver" into the terminal command line, though I hope to host the site on a live web server soon.